peterhinch/micropython-async/TUTORIAL.md

 Hanging usually occurs because a task has blocked without yielding: this will hang the entire system.
 When developing it is useful to have a coro which periodically toggles an onboard LED.
-This provides confirmtion that the scheduler is running.
+This provides confirmation that the scheduler is running.

 ###### [Contents](./TUTORIAL.md#contents)